Oh, Hell! The Power Just Went Out, or How to Survive a Power Outage.

 I say Real People in the title here, because, the ones who take the time and purchase all of those special items that a person needs when their power MIGHT go out are not Real People.

-They're probably the Kids or Grandchildren of the people who built Bomb Shelters in their Backyards in the 50's.
+In fact, I suspect that they're probably the Kids or Grandchildren of the people who built Bomb Shelters in their Backyards in the 50's.
+You Know; JUST IN CASE?

 Real People are procrastinators,

-They really did intend to spend an afternoon and purchase all of those things that you need when your power is gone, but in reality the vast majority of people are not prepared for an outage.
+During our last power outage, they did have good intentions to spend an afternoon and purchase all of those things that you need when your power is gone, but in reality the vast majority of us will still not prepared for a power outage.

 And, how many people do you know, especially those living in cities, that have an Emergency Generator for their home.
 And of those few that do, how many have had it installed and wired properly, much less serviced recently so that it even works when they flip the switch?